 ICBC must notify the Class Members within 60 days after the certification order (January 30, 2018).
 ICBC is aware of the names of all the individuals who had their license plate unlawfully searched by Ms. Rheaume and it will notify the potential Class Members by mailing the court approved Notice of Certification to each individual at their last known address by regular mail .

 Persons who are resident in British Columbia on the date of certification and who wish to opt out of this class proceeding may do so by delivering the court approved opt out form to class counsel on or before 90 days from the date that the Class Members are notified.
 Class Members will be deemed to have been notified 5 days after the date of mailing of the Notice.

 You can get updates on the progress of this action on this website.

-A Sealing Order was granted in this action on April 20, 2017 a copy of which is available on this website.
+A Sealing Order and Publication Ban was granted in this action on April 20, 2017 a copy of which is available on this website.
 Therefore there are limits on the material that can be disclosed publically.
 The important court documents which do not contain restricted material are reproduced below:

 ICBC Privacy Breach Class Action Update March 7, 2018:

 On December 28, 2017 we filed an appeal of Certification Order with respect to the court’s decision declining to include in the class the family members and others residents at the premises of the 78 individuals whose personal information was illegally accessed by Ms. Rheaume and declining to include the question of whether ICBC is liable for any punitive damages arising from Ms. Rheaume’s actions as a common issue.